SHARP supports KU’s sexual assault prevention training

 |0

-This work, SHARP supports KU’s sexual assault prevention training, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, SHARP supports KU’s sexual assault prevention training, by Charlotte Richter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT